 Rule 331 - Fugitive Emissions Inspection and Maintenance: This rule applies to components in liquid and gaseous hydrocarbon service at oil and gas production fields.
-An updated I&M Plan was submitted in July 2001, followed by a revised one in June 2002.
-The final Plan received District approval in September 2002.
+An updated I&M Plan was submitted in July 2001 followed by a revised one in June 2002 based on detailed District comments; the final Plan received District approval in September 2002.
 Ongoing compliance with the many provisions of this rule will be assessed via platform inspection by District personnel using an organic vapor analyzer and through analysis of operator records.
-Platform A does not perform any routine venting of hydrocarbons to the atmosphere.
+Platform C does not perform any routine venting of hydrocarbons to the atmosphere.
 All gases routinely vented are directed to the flare relief system or vapor recovery system.
-Note: Nuevo informed the District in June 2002 that the 519 stainless steel fittings on Platform A, 1⁄2-inch or less in diameter, are no longer exempt from Rule 331, since they could not demonstrate the leak-free nature of these fittings.
-These fittings are included in the I&M Plan inventory for Platform A.
+Note: Nuevo informed the District in June 2002 that the 502 stainless steel fittings on Platform C, /2-inch or less in diameter, are no longer exempt from Rule 331, since they could not demonstrate the leak-free nature of these fittings.
+These fittings are included in the I&M Plan inventory for Platform C.

 Rule 333 - Control of Emissions from Reciprocating Internal Combustion Engines: This rule applies to all engines with a rated brake horsepower of 50 or greater that are fueled by liquid or gaseous fuels.
-The South Pedestal Crane engine and the emergency 500 kW Onan electrical generator driven by a Cummins diesel-fired piston internal combustion engine rated at 605 bhp are exempt from Rule 333 emission standards.
-The North diesel-fired pedestal crane engine on Platform A is subject to the NOx, ROC, and CO emission standards in Rule 333.
+The South Pedestal Crane engine and the emergency standby fire water pump driven by a Caterpillar diesel-fired piston internal combustion engine rated at 85 bhp are exempt from Rule 333 emission standards.
+The North Pedestal Crane engine on Platform C is subject to the NOX, ROC, and CO emission standard in Rule 333.

 On June 19, 2008 Rule 333 was revised.
-The NO_X emission limit for diesel-fired engines was reduced, and ROC and CO limits were added.
+The $NO_X$ emission limit for diesel-fired engines was reduced, and ROC and CO limits were added.
 Additionally, the inspection and maintenance requirements of the Rule were changed.
 The revised Rule came into effect on the OCS on November 21, 2008.
 The revised emission limits came into effect on November 21, 2010.

 DCOR has performed District-approved emission source testing on the crane engines.
-Ongoing compliance with the standards will be maintained through implementation of a District-approved Rule 333 IC Engine Maintenance Plan required under Section F and through biennial source testing.
+Ongoing compliance with the standards will be maintained through implementation of the District-approved Rule 333 IC Engine Maintenance Plan required under Section F and through biennial source testing.